[Minor revision–posted 12/8/23 (replaces 11/14/17 edition)]

 for Private Purposes Prohibited

-PURPOSE: This Operating Policy/Procedure (OP) establishes the prohibition of the use of university facilities for private purpose.
+PURPOSE: This Operating Policy/Procedure (OP) establishes the prohibition of the use of university facilities for private purposes.

-REVIEW: This OP will be reviewed in September of odd-numbered years by the Managing Director of Procurement Services with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in September of odd-numbered years by the Assistant Vice President and Chief Procurement Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. Article 16, Section 6 of the Texas Constitution provides that: “No appropriation for private or individual purposes shall be made.”
 Article 8, Section 6 provides that: “No money shall be drawn from the Treasury but in pursuance of specific appropriations made by law. . .”
 Section 03.02.1.h, Regents' Rules defines as a breach of public trust, “unauthorized entry to or use of (university) facilities” by faculty, staff, or students.